 Regardless of where you stand on this issue, there are a great number of benefits that can come from letting your child go barefoot outside.

 Summer vacations are over, and children who did not receive access to enriching learning opportunities are falling behind those children who did.
-These skills can’t be regained once they begin their school year and this effect is only repeated year after year – adding to the already existing educational disparities among individuals of different socioeconomic groups, which can be observed as early as 18 months of age.
+These skills can’t be regained once they begin the school year and this effect is only repeated year after year -adding to the already existing educational disparities among individuals of different socioeconomic groups, which can be observed as early as 18 months of age.

-There are evident efforts to fix this and most efforts focus on improving K-12 educational systems.
+There are evident efforts to fix this and most of them focus on improving K-12 educational systems.
 However, kids only spend around 20% of their time inside their classrooms, so a broader range of solutions is required.

 A study was published last year regarding an intervention designed to support kid’s language skills.
 This intervention aimed at sparking parent-child interactions in places that families are naturally likely to visit, like the supermarket.
-They posted signs with “question for your child” in grocery stores serving low and middle socioeconomic neighborhoods that aimed to encourage dialogues between children and their caregivers.
-These signs prompted more and higher quality talk between adults and children under the age of 8 years old.
+They posted signs with a “question for your child” in grocery stores serving low and middle socioeconomic neighborhoods.
+This signs aimed to encourage dialogues between children and their caregivers, and they prompted more and higher quality talk between adults and children under the age of 8 years old.
 In front of the milk section for example, you might see, “I come from a cow.
-Can you find something else that comes from a cow?”
-Researchers tested how these signs affected the interactions – the results?
-Both the amount and the quality of the conversations between adults and children increased significantly –three times more!
+Can you find something else that comes from a cow?”.
+Researchers tested how these signs affected the interactions.
+The results?
+Both the amount and the quality of the conversations between adults and children increased significantly –by three times more!
 Continue reading →

-What characterizes play and makes it so special?
-Play is fun – babies giggle contagiously over peekaboo, kids enjoy playing hide and seek.
-Play is voluntary – it is something that we naturally enjoy doing and is not instructed to us.
-Play has a special structure, it has a pattern of repetition and variation.
-Family therapist Lawrence J. Cohen uses peekaboo as an example of this in his book Playful Parenting; during peekaboo, the baby can lose the connection and regain it.
-You can actually experiment with the time it takes to say peekaboo, from half a second, to two or three.
+Play is fun: babies giggle contagiously over Peek-a-boo or they enjoy playing hide and seek.
+Play is voluntary: it is something that we naturally enjoy doing and is not instructed to us.
+Play has a special structure: it has a pattern of repetition and variation.
+Family therapist Lawrence J. Cohen uses Peek-a-boo as an example of this in his book Playful Parenting; during Peek-a-boo, the baby can lose the connection and regain it.
+You can actually experiment with the time it takes to say Peek-a-boo, from half a second to two or three.
 You can find exactly the length of time that brings the most giggles.
-Too short and there is no mystery, too long and it gets scary – there is the essence of human connection and disconnection and reconnection.
+Too short and there is no mystery, too long and it gets scary –there is the essence of human connection, disconnection and reconnection.
 The gift of play is the way it teaches us to deal with the unexpected.